Bounce23/UTCI/README.md

 an amount of Heat Stress.

-This library utilises an optimised version of the UTCI with Fiala modelm, to provide a mathematical one-dimensional result to the amount of Heat Stress Felt.
+This library utilises an optimised version of the UTCI with Fiala model, to provide a mathematical one-dimensional result to the amount of Heat Stress Felt.